stfc/cloud-docs/source/howto/CreateAHeatStack.rst

   openstack stack list

 This command returns the list of stacks in the user's project.
 If no stacks have been created, this command returns an empty line.
+If Heat is not installed, see the more detailed pages on Heat: https://stfc-cloud-docs.readthedocs.io/en/latest/Heat/IntroducingOpenStackHeat.html#heat-commands

 To create a stack, we first need to write a template which will be used to launch the stack.